zlabute/cs111lab1/README.md

-## UID: 123456789
+## UID: 506057506

 ## Pipe Up

-One sentence description
+This program acts as the pipeline operator between each of the arguments, which should be shell commands following ./pipe but does not handle flags and other inputs necesarily.

 ## Building

-Explain briefly how to build your program
+To build the program simply run the following command:

+make

+and then you are able to execute the program.

 ## Running

-Show an example run of your program, using at least two additional arguments, and what to expect
+Run the program by calling the executable

+i.e.

+./pipe ls cat

+should output a list of all files in the current directory

 ## Cleaning up

-Explain briefly how to clean up all binary files
+To clean up the binary files run:

+make clean